 Riding a bike around the park in La Digue was honestly an amazing experience.
 The entrance fee was about € 5 per person.
 It has a collection of beautiful vegetation and, best of all, giant tortoises!
 You can find them right next to this huge black boulder, which was formed about 750 million years ago by slow cooling of magma.
 I actually saw the giant tortoises a few days earlier in my trip around Ste Anne Marine Park and I was incredibly sad to leave, as I knew I’d probably never see these friendly cuties again.
 But I was so pleasantly surprised (okay, okay, I was ecstatic…) when I saw that the paradise of La Digue harbored a few giant tortoises <3!

 You can leave your bike a bit further below that huge black rock or just anywhere around (remember, there won’t really be anyone to steal it 😀 ).
 And then walk to Anse Source D’Argent!

 Anse Source D’Argent

-If you look closely when buying souvenirs, you’ll see that most of them have photos of Anse Source D’Argent on them!
-This beach is also in the top 10 in the world.
+If you look closely when buying souvenirs in the Seychelles, you’ll see that most of them have photos of Anse Source D’Argent on them!
+This gorgeous beach in La Digue is also in the top 10 in the world.
 It is also great for snorkeling – even though it’s a bit shallow, you can see a few pretty big fish.

 Bonus: Coco De Mer